-CARS.COM — One of the most ambitious features of the Jeep Cherokee's rebirth in 2014 was its standard and highly technical nine-speed automatic transmission from ZF Friedrichshafen AG.
-In fact, one of the reasons Cars.com purchased the redesigned Cherokee as a long-term test car was to test this new unit during a year of driving.
+CARS.COM — One of Chrysler's most ambitious features of the Jeep Cherokee's rebirth in 2014 was its standard and highly technical nine-speed automatic transmission from ZF Friedrichshafen AG.
+In fact, one of the reasons Cars.com purchased the redesigned Cherokee as a long-term test vehicle was to test this new model during a year of driving.

 Related: Follow Cars.com's Long-Term Fleet